-There are several areas of woodland listed on the Ancient Woodland Inventory (AWI) within 300m of the scheme.
-These areas are all recorded as 'Ancient (of seminatural origin'.
-The nearest area of AWI woodland lies approximately 7m west of the scheme (Scotland's Environment).
+There are several areas of woodland listed on the Ancient Woodland Inventory (AWI) within 300m of the scheme; all of which are recorded as 'Ancient (of semi-natural origin'.
+The nearest area of AWI woodland lies approximately 5m west of the scheme (SE).

 Habitat immediately surrounding the A82 carriageway is not considered likely to support protected species shelter due to the relatively sparse nature of tree cover.
+Shrubs/vegetation to be cut back are not deemed suitable to facilitate protected species or associated shelter, however there is potential for nesting birds to be present within the period of March to August inclusive.
 Proximity to the A82 carriageway would likely further deter this due to associated disturbance levels from traffic.
-As such, a field survey has not been undertaken, and a desktop study has been deemed sufficient for this assessment.
+As such, a field survey has not been deemed necessary, and a desktop study has been deemed sufficient for this assessment.